nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Optional Parameters:**

-  * Refer to the `employee` or `potential` command for each parameter's format.
+  * You can refer to the `employee` or `potential` command for each parameter's format.
   * Only name, phone number, email, department and role can be searched.
   * Only full words will be matched. e.g. `find e n/Han` will not match `find e n/Hans`.
   * The search is case-insensitive. e.g. `find all n/hans` will match `find all n/Hans`.
-  * Allows for searching of multiple fields. e.g. `find all n/alice p/12345678 e/alice@example.com` returns persons
+  * You can search for multiple fields. e.g. `find all n/alice p/12345678 e/alice@example.com` returns persons
   with name `alice`, with phone number `123445678` and with email `alice@example.com`.
   * Persons matching at least one keyword in every field specified will be returned. e.g. `find e n/Hans Bo p/12345678 87654321` will return employees with name either `Hans` or `Bo`,